 The university defines plagiarism as “Submitting as one’s own work or creation any material or an idea wholly or in part created by another.”
 Academic honesty includes all journal entries and the description of duties performed or completed within the residency.
 Any deviation from this standard will result in a lowered or possibly a failing grade.

 Students completing a professional residency represent Marshall University.
 Successful students will create opportunities for other students.
 Consequently, all students are expected to maintain a high professional standard throughout the pre and post residency process as well as on the job.
 Any unexcused absence or failure to complete assignments accepted during the residency will result in a failing grade.

 If it is necessary to miss classes to fulfill the terms of a residency contract or commitment, a request for an excused absence should be included in the residency proposal package.
 Once the proposal is approved, it is the student’s responsibility to request an excused absence from the School Director.
 Requests must be emailed to the Director prior to the start date of the residency and must include the following information:

 - Name of employer

 - List of all missed classes including class title, date and time

 - Name and email of each instructor

-The chair will forward a digital copy (PDF) of the signed college sponsored excuse (COFA dean and chair signatures are require) to the student’s MU email address.
+The School Director will forward a digital copy (PDF) of the signed college sponsored excuse (CAM) dean and chair signatures are require) to the student’s MU email address.
 It the student’s responsibility to forward this excuse to all teachers prior to any missed classes.
 Be aware that instructors have the right to refuse a college sponsored excused absence received after the scheduled absence.
 Students are responsible for making up all missed assignments and work.